in

 While it may be argued that it’s a red flag that some people relax by watching true crime series, it is undoubtedly a hugely popular genre.

-This is largely due to the massive catalogue of horrific stories that Netflix has available – which includes the likes of The Imposter, I Am A Stalker and The Good Nurse.
+This is largely due to Netflix’s massive catalog of horrific stories, including The Imposter, I Am A Stalkerand The Good Nurse.

 Now a new series has dropped based on an awful true story.